euBusinessGraph/eubg-data/data/LAU/README.md

 * SE
 For all other countries the LAU1 codes is different from NUTS3 and should be extracted.
 ## Extraction based on LAU2 with largest population
+There's no data published for LAU1 holding both the name of the region and it's code.
+We decided to use the name of the largest LAU2 region in terms of population as name for the LAU1 name.
+Examples with BG:
+* BG341	BGS01	00151	no	Айтос	Aytos	19462	79033000 - is the largest LAU2 and indeed Aytos should be the name of the LAU1 region
+* BG341	BGS04	07079	30/06/2015	Бургас	Burgas	203017	284442000 - is the largest LAU2 and indeed Burgas should be the name of the LAU1 region

+Evaluation:
 * AT - not needed
 * BE - not needed
 * BG - done